 2) Checking installed JAVA version in Linux

-Use the below command to check the java version which you have installed on your system.
+Use the below command to check the java version that’s installed on your system:

 $ java -version java version "1.8.0_20" Java(TM) SE Runtime Environment (build 1.8.0_20-b26) Java HotSpot(TM) 64-Bit Server VM (build 25.20-b23, mixed mode)

-There is no distribution official package for Android SDK hence, we need to download an Android SDK package from android official site.
-Make sure you have to download the package in
+There is no distribution official package for Android SDK.
+Hence, we need to download an Android SDK package from the android official site.
+Make sure to download the package in

-/opt directory because opt directory is dedicated for third party software installation.
+/opt directory because opt directory is the one dedicated for third party software installations.

 $ cd /opt $ wget http://dl.google.com/android/android-sdk_r24.4.1-linux.tgz $ sudo tar -zxvf android-sdk_r24.4.1-linux.tgz $ cd /android-sdk-linux/tools $ ./android

-You will see the below pop-up window when you are run android shell file.
+You will see the below pop-up window when you run the android shell file:

 Here you can choose which version of Android SDK you are going to install.
-I’m going to choose Android version 2.3.3 and hit Install Packages option to install the required packages from source.
+I’m going to choose Android version 2.3.3, and hit the Install Packages button to install the required packages from source.

 Installation is on-going.
-Do the same steps until all packages get installed.
+Repeat the steps until all the relevant packages are installed.

 Installation got over.